Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Tight analytic contraction factors for DRS

 \section{Tight analytic contraction factors for DRS}

-In this section, we present tight analytic contraction factors for DRS under two sets of assumptions that have been considered in \cite{giselsson2017tight,moursi2018douglas}.
-The purpose of this section is twofold: firstly, to present the contraction factors, which we consider to be interesting and useful; and secondly, to demonstrate to the strength of the OSPEP methodology through proving results that are likely too complicated for a human to find bare-handed.
+In this section, we present tight analytic contraction factors for DRS under two sets of assumptions considered in \cite{giselsson2017tight,moursi2018douglas}.
+The primary purpose of this section is to demonstrate the strength of the OSPEP methodology through proving results that are likely too complicated for a human to find bare-handed.
 The proofs are computer-assisted in that their discoveries were assisted by a computer, but their verifications do not require a computer.
-Nevertheless, we provide code that performs symbolic manipulations to help readers verify the algebra.